blndgs/intents-CLI/README.md

 - `send`: Submit a userOp to the node's EVM Entrypoint handleOps.
 - `sign-send` : Sign and send a userOp.
 - `hash`: Generate the hash of a userOp.
+- `recover`: Recover the signer address from a hash and a signature value.
+Supports super signatures with cross-chain metadata.
 - `on-chain`: Submit a userOp to the node's EVM Entrypoint handleOps bypassing the Bundler.

 ### Available Flags

 - `--c`: Optional chain moniker(s) for multiple user operations.
 The moniker(s) apply to user operations starting from the second one.
 The first operation is always mapped to the `DEFAULT` moniker.
+- `--s`: Signature value as a hex string.
+Applies to the recover operation.
+- `--h`: User operation hash as a hex string.
+Applies to the hash and recover operations.
 - `--u`: User operation JSON as string or path to a JSON file.

 ### Example